2015 NBA All-Star Game

 The 2015 NBA All-Star Game was an exhibition basketball game that was played on February 15, 2015, during the National Basketball Association's (NBA) 2014–15 season.
 It was the 64th edition of the NBA All-Star Game, and was played at Madison Square Garden in New York City.
 The Western Conference defeated the Eastern Conference, 163–158.
 Russell Westbrook was named the All-Star Game Most Valuable Player.
 The game was televised nationally by TNT and TBS in the United States, and TSN in Canada.

 The All-Star Weekend festivities were jointly hosted by the league's two New York City teams, the New York Knicks and the Brooklyn Nets.
 The NBA awarded the game to New York City in 2013, and the logo for the 2015 All-Star Game was unveiled on July 10, 2014.
 The All-Star Game itself was played at the Knicks' home arena, Madison Square Garden; the current Garden last hosted the game in 1998, and the Knicks' previous home, the third Madison Square Garden, hosted three earlier All-Star Games.
 The Saturday All-Star activities were held at the Nets' home arena, the Barclays Center; the Nets previously hosted the 1982 All-Star Game at Brendan Byrne Arena in East Rutherford, New Jersey.

 All-Star Game

 Coaches

 Mike Budenholzer (left) and Steve Kerr (right) were selected as the East and West head coach, respectively.

 Mike Budenholzer, coach of the Atlanta Hawks, and Steve Kerr, coach of the Golden State Warriors, were selected as the East and West head coach, respectively.
+Both the Hawks and the Warriors led their respective conferences entering the game.